def-gthill/kenpali/kenpali-semantics.md

 >> {foo: null, bar: 1, baz: [2]}
 ```

+Objects can be nested to arbitrary depth.

 ```
 # Nested objects
 {foo: {bar: "baz"}}
 >> {foo: {bar: "baz"}}
 ```

+It's an error to destructure an object with an array pattern.

 ```
 # Destructuring an object with an array pattern